 To Dreams of Kurosawa

-The 2004 film Throwdown by Hong Kong director Johnnie To concludes with an homage to Akira Kurosawa.
+The 2004 film Throwdown by Hong Kong director Johnnie To concludes with what can be considered an homage to Akira Kurosawa.
 The video essay explores links between the two directors, primarily by juxtaposing Throwdown with scenes from Kurosawa’s films.

 The video is by FilmStillLives and can be found at Vimeo.